 Steps to Forming an LLC Cattle Company

-Limited liability companies have to go through a few simple steps to be recognized as legal entities.
+Limited liability companies must go through a few simple steps to be recognized as legal entities.

-Step 1: Choose a Name for Your Farming Business
+1. Choose a Name for Your Farming Business

-Step 2: Appoint a Registered Agent
+2. Appoint a Registered Agent

-There are a few things to keep in mind when appointing a registered agent:
+We advise keeping these in mind when appointing a registered agent:

 - The registered agent must be located in the United States.